numat/clickplc/README.md

 >>> await plc.set('y101', True)  # Sets Y101 to true
 ```

-Currently, only X, Y, DS, and DF are supported.
+Currently, only X, Y, C, DS, and DF are supported.
 I personally haven't needed to
 use the other categories, but they are straightforward to add if needed.